CEEMS Exporter

 SLURM and nvidia-smi

-As discussed in Components, Slurm collector supports perf and eBPF sub-collectors.
-These sub-collectors can be enabled using following CLI flags:
+As discussed in Components, the SLURM collector supports perf and eBPF sub-collectors.
+These sub-collectors can be enabled using the following CLI flags:

 .